ninjablocks/developer-docs/source/deviceconnectorguides/push-deviceconnector-to-sphere.rst

 	Binary: driver-foobar
 	JSON: package.json

-4. Build for ARM and SCP your binary and package.json files to the new driver directory
+3. In your development environment: build for ARM, then copy (SCP) your binary and package.json files to the new driver directory
 ::

 	GOARCH=arm GOOS=linux go build
 	scp driver-foobar ninja@ninjasphere.local:/data/sphere/user-autostart/drivers/driver-foobar/driver-foobar
 	scp package.json ninja@ninjasphere.local:/data/sphere/user-autostart/drivers/driver-foobar/package.json

-5. Reboot the Sphere or run the following command to start the new driver
+4. Reboot the Sphere or run the following command to start the new driver
 ::

 	nservice driver-foobar start